Can Reishi Mushroom Help Anxiety, Stress, and Restorative Sleep?

 Reishi (Ganoderma spp.) may be the most studied mushroom in the world.

 For health purposes, that is.
-Reishi was used in old folk healing practices to fight sicknesses, boost immunity, and protect overall health.
+Reishi was used in traditional practices to fight sicknesses, boost immunity, and protect overall health.

 Apparently, the mushroom may also be an amazing ally for stress, restoring calm, and promoting deep and restorative sleep.
 It could even be a helpful holistic supplement for anxiety, depression, and other mental health conditions, in addition to doctor recommendations.